ispamm/FairDrop/README.md

 # FairDrop

 This is the companion code for the paper:

-Spinelli I, Scardapane S, Hussain A, Uncini A, [FairDrop: Biased Edge Dropout for Enhancing Fairness in Graph Representation Learning](https://ieeexplore.ieee.org/document/9645324).
+Spinelli I, Scardapane S, Hussain A, Uncini A, [FairDrop: Biased Edge Dropout for Enhancing Fairness in Graph Representation Learning](https://ieeexplore.ieee.org/document/9645324), *IEEE Transactions on Artificial Intelligence* 2021.

 ### Fair edge dropout